AlgoMaster Logo

 SilentVideoPlayer (Video-only)

-What if we need a player that handles both?
-It implements both interfaces!
+What if you need a player that handles both audio and video?
+It simply implements both interfaces.

 ComprehensiveMediaPlayer (Both audio + video)

-Even with the right intentions, it's easy to misuse ISP if you're not careful.
-Here are some common traps to avoid:
+Even with the right intentions, it is easy to misuse ISP if you are not careful.
+Here are three common traps to avoid.

 1. Over-Segregation (a.k.a.
 “Interface-itis”)

-The mistake: Creating a separate interface for every single method — like PlayableStoppableAdjustableVolume, etc.
+The mistake is creating a separate interface for every single method, like PlayableStoppableAdjustableVolume, and so on.

-Why it’s a problem:You end up with too many tiny interfaces that are hard to manage and understand.
-It’s just as bad as having one big, bloated interface.
+This is a problem because you end up with too many tiny interfaces that are hard to manage and understand.
+It is just as bad as having one big, bloated interface, only now the complexity is spread across dozens of files instead of concentrated in one.

 2. Not Thinking from the Client’s Perspective

-The mistake: Designing interfaces based only on how implementers work — not how clients use them.
+The mistake is designing interfaces based only on how implementers work, not how clients use them.

 3. Lack of Cohesion

-The mistake: Creating interfaces that aren’t tightly related — mixing unrelated methods together.
+The mistake is creating interfaces that are not tightly related, mixing unrelated methods together.

 There’s no strict number of methods or “one-size-fits-all” guideline.
 The best rule of thumb is: design interfaces based on client needs.